What Does A Book Editor Really Do?

 The Editing Process

-The best way to understand the editing process, and the book editing services on offer, is to consider traditional publishing and look at how a traditional publishing house prepares a book for publication.
+The best way to understand the editing process and the book editing services on offer is to consider traditional publishing and look at how a traditional publishing house prepares a book for publication.

-If you are having your book traditionally published, you will go through several distinct steps, with several different book editors getting involved along the way.
+If you are having your book traditionally published, you will go through several distinct steps, with several different editors getting involved along the way.

 The first step is to find an agent.
-This step is important from an editorial viewpoint, since they will carry out a content edit and provide some feedback.
+This step is important from an editorial viewpoint since they will carry out a content edit and provide some feedback.
 They will be looking for good writing, but agents all know that even the best books can be made better with editing.
 Though the agent will likely not be a professional editor, they will have the skills and insight needed to make the book more 'commercial'.
 They will not be looking for minor errors but will be focussing on the big picture and seeing how they can widen the appeal of the book.

 Once your agent is happy, they will submit this manuscript to the publisher.
-This will then be placed with a commissioning book editor (within the publishing company) and the book editing begins.
+This will then be placed with a commissioning editor (within the publishing company) and the book editing begins.

 Types of Editing

-Once the commissioning book editor and writer are happy with the manuscript, it is then prepared for publication.
+Once the commissioning editor and writer are happy with the manuscript, it is then prepared for publication.

-Though a typesetter is not a book editor, they are still an important part of the editing services provided by a publisher.
+Though a typesetter is not an editor, they are still an important part of the editing services provided by a publisher.
 They are responsible for the conversion of the document into print-ready PDF and other digital formats (such as MOBI and Epub.
 This will mean the production of several different digital files, all of which are needed to produce the final product.